Marit Westergaard

 Marit Kristine Richardsen Westergaard (born 12 August 1956) is a Norwegian linguist, known for her work on child language acquisition and multilingualism.

 She defended her PhD thesis The Development of Word Order in Norwegian Child Language: The Interaction of Input and Economy Principles in the Acquisition of V2 at the University of Tromsø in 2005.
 She was hired as a professor at the University of Tromsø in 2009, and also has held an adjunct professor position at the Norwegian University of Science and Technology since 2015.
 She has been a fellow of the Norwegian Academy of Science and Letters since 2016.

 Research

-Much of Wetergaard's work has been focused on language acquisition and multilingualism.
+Much of Westergaard's work has been focused on language acquisition and multilingualism.
 In her role as AcqVA (Acquisition, Variation, and Attrition) Aurora Center Director, she oversees projects on multilingual acquisition of gender (together with Terje Lohndal) and acquisition and processing of morphosyntax.
 One of the most prominent areas of Westergaard's expertise is micro-variation and the role of micro-variation in multilingual context.
 Her work explores the nature of language acquisition as it relates to micro-variation as well as language change.